Our commitments to take care of our teams

 With about 3,500 women and men across the world, nourishing our talents and reinforcing the employability of our teams is part of the positive impact Délifrance wants to create for today and tomorrow.

-Training is one of our main focus: in France, 95% of our employees received at least one training action in 2024 - with an average of 25 hours of training per person. (+4h compared to 2023)
+In France, 95% of our employees received at least one training action in 2024 - with an average of 25 hours of training per person. (+4h compared to 2023)

-One of our action plans is to keep favouring internal staff mobility for job openings.
+We also plan to keep favouring internal staff mobility for job openings.

 OUR TARGETS